gryphonshafer/pnwquizzing/docs/resources_for_quizzing/PNW-Specific_rules.md

 Quizzer individual averages for a meet are computed as follows:

+- Preliminary score sum are summed and divided by the number of these quizzes
+- The following quiz scores do not count toward individual averages:
+    - "Top-9" positional
+    - Finals/championships
+    - Auxiliary score sum

+<!--

 - Preliminary score sum and "top-9" positional are summed and divided by the number of these quizzes
 - Finals/championships quiz scores do not count toward individual averages
-- Auxiliary score sum quiz scores do not count toward individual averages

-<!--

 - Auxiliary score sum quiz scores are summed and divided by the number of these quizzes and weighted at 1 standard distribution left-shifted of the "top-9" positional relative total score

 -->